-He is the Managing Director of Delia Online, Delia Smith's web business, as well as a non executive director of local companies Snellings Ltd and SBS Ltd.
+He is also a non executive director of local companies Snellings Ltd and SBS Ltd.

 Prior to working at Archant he worked for the Thomson Corporation, CWS and Sainsbury's.
 Stephan graduated from Nottingham Trent University and was awarded a Master of Science degree in marketing by the University of Glamorgan.

 A keen fan of Norwich City Football Club for many years, before joining the Board he was a member of the Associate Directors' Group